Quantification of Nonclassicality: Quantum-noise free measurements

-Here, $\nu$ ($\mu$) is a complex (real) parameter which controls the amount of noise reduction of the squeezed vacuum state with respect to the quadrature $\hat{x}_\varphi$ for properly fixed phase $\varphi$.
-Note that a total suppression of the quadrature noise appears for $|\nu| \to \infty$.
-However, as discussed above, perfect squeezing is not a realistic route towards the realization of perfect quantumness and of QNF measurements.
-Instead, we may choose the operator $\hat{f}$ characterizing our measurement device simply as
+The complex (real) parameter $\nu$ ($\mu$) controls the amount of quadrature noise reduction for properly fixed phase $\varphi$.
+Total noise suppression requires $|\nu| \to \infty$, which cannot be realized in practice.
+Instead, we may choose the operator $\hat{f}$ for our measurement device as

-By comparing Eq. \eqref{eq:sq-vac} with \eqref{eq:perf-qu-state}, it is obvious that the squeezed vacuum indeed obeys the condition of perfect quantumness for the resulting observable $\hat{f}^\dagger\hat{f}$, thus it opens the possibility to implement QNF measurements.
+By comparing Eq.~\eqref{eq:sq-vac}~with~Eq.~\eqref{eq:perf-qu-state}, it is obvious that the squeezed vacuum indeed obeys the condition of perfect quantumness for the resulting observable $\hat{f}^\dagger\hat{f}$.
+In this way one can implement a QNF measurement.

-What we still require is an apparatus measuring the observable $\hat{f}^\dagger \hat{f}$.
-It may appear to be counterintuitive that the squeezed vacuum state $|0;\nu \rangle$ remains perfectly nonclassical even for moderate squeezing, that is for finite $|\nu|$-values.
-To make use of this property, however, one only needs to properly adjust the measurement device to the available squeezed vacuum state.

-In the remainder of this contribution we will consider a practical implementation of a QNF measurement by using a squeezed vacuum state with moderate squeezing.
+We still need a measurement setup for the observable $\hat{f}^\dagger \hat{f}$.
 For this purpose we will consider the situation for a trapped and laser-driven ion.
-In this case the vibrational center-of-mass motion of the ion in the trap potential plays the role of the quantized harmonic oscillator.
-As noted above, the preparation of a motional squeezed state has been realized more than a decade ago~\cite{prl-76-1796}.

-Let us now introduce the required measurement scheme for the observable $\hat{f}^\dagger \hat{f}$, with the operator $\hat{f}$ given by Eq.~\eqref{eq:sq-f}.
-For this purpose a trapped ion is driven, in the resolved-sideband and the Lamb-Dicke regimes, simultaneously on the first red and blue sidebands, cf. Fig.~\ref{fig:scheme}.
-As indicated in the figure, the couplings on the red and the blue first sidebands are given by the Raby frequencies $\Omega_{\rm r}$ and $\Omega_{\rm b}$, respectively.
-We assume that the condition $|\Omega_{\rm r}| > |\Omega_{\rm b}|$ is fulfilled.
-Note that the unlike driving of the two sidebands is the only needed modification of a known measurement scheme for the determination of the motional quantum state~\cite{prl-75-2932}, which has already been realized~\cite{prl-94-153602}.
-After a chosen interaction time of the two lasers with the ion, the electronic-state occupation can be tested with a very high quantum efficiency.
-For this purpose one usually drives a dipole transition between the electronic ground state $|1\rangle$ and an auxiliary state.
-The occurrence and the non-occurrence of resonance fluorescence on this transition efficiently detects the system in the state $|1\rangle$ and $|2\rangle$, respectively.
+In this case a motional squeezed state can be readily prepared~\cite{prl-76-1796}.
+Let us consider a trapped ion, in the resolved-sideband and the Lamb-Dicke regimes.
+It is simultaneously laser-driven on the first red and blue sidebands, cf. Fig.~\ref{fig:scheme}.
+The couplings on the red and the blue sidebands are given by the Rabi frequencies $\Omega_{\rm r}$ and $\Omega_{\rm b}$, respectively, which fulfill the condition $|\Omega_{\rm r}| > |\Omega_{\rm b}|$.
+For equal driving of both sidebands the scheme measures quadratures as considered in the previous subsection.
+More details on the method, including the measurement of the time evolution of the electronic states of the atom, are given in~\cite{prl-75-2932,prl-94-153602}.